 High-pressure situations and long working hours, however, can leave you struggling to find the perfect balance between work and life.

 Explore valuable information and resources to support you at all levels.
-As you take a look around, remember the services within your employee or member assistance program are also available around the clock, every day of the year.
+As you take a look around, remember the services within your employee or member assistance program are also are available 24/7/365.

 To contact the EAP or MAP, use the group name (located on the program’s promotional materials) and input it at the bottom of this page to access your web portal.